blrobin2/blrobin2.github.io/_posts/2018-12-18-aggr-haskell-part-3.md

 `build` and `exec`, look at your `albums.json`, and you should see only albums that came out the month you ran it!

 ### That's all for now!
 Technically, we have achieved everything we set out to do.
 You could stop here and feel good about what you've written.
-But I promised to do some other bits that I haven't cover yet.
+But I promised to do some other bits that I haven't covered yet.

 We still haven't covered making our code run in parallel to speed up some of our IO operations, and I'd like to go through adding a third data source that isn't as conformant as what we've worked with so far.
 But we've covered quite a bit today and don't want to overwhelm either of us.